Drawing Trees with Perfect Angular Resolution and Polynomial Area

 \end{proof}

-In the next lemma we show how to draw a single node $v$ of a heavy path $P$ given drawings of all its light subtrees. \begin{lemma} Let $v$ be a node of $T$ at level $j$ of $H(T)$ with degree $d(v)\ge 2$ and two incident heavy edges.
-For each light child $u \in L(v)$ assume there is a disk $D_u$ of radius $r_u = 2\cdot 8^{h(T)-j-1} |T_u|$ that contains a fixed drawing of $T_u$ with perfect angular resolution and such that $u$ is in the center of $D_u$.
-Then we can construct a drawing of $v$ and its light subtrees inside a disk $D$ such that the following properties hold: \begin{enumerate} \item the edge between $v$ and any light child $u \in L(v)$ is a straight-line segment that does not intersect any disk other than $D_u$; \item the heavy edges do not intersect any disk $D_u$; \item any two disks $D_u$ and $D_{u'}$ for $u \ne u'$ are disjoint; \item the angular resolution of $v$ is $2\pi/d(v)$; \item the angle between the two heavy edges is at least $2\pi/3$ and at most $4\pi/3$; \item the disk $D$ has radius $r_v = 8^{h(T)-j} l(v)$. \end{enumerate} \end{lemma} \begin{proof} We assume that the heavy edge to the parent of $v$ is directed horizontally to the left.
-We draw a disk $D$ with radius $r_v$ centered at $v$ and create $d(v)$ \highlight{spokes}, i.e., rays extending from $v$ including the fixed heavy edge and being equally spaced by an angle of $2\pi/d(v)$.
-Obviously, every neighbor of $v$ must be placed on a distinct spoke in order to satisfy properties~3 and~4.
+In the next lemma we show how to draw a single node $v$ of a heavy path $P$ given drawings of all its light subtrees. \begin{lemma} Let $v$ be a node of $T$ at level $j$ of $H(T)$.
+For each light child $u \in L(v)$ assume there is a disk $D_u$ of radius $r_u = 2\cdot 8^{h(T)-j-1} |T_u|$ that contains a fixed drawing of $T_u$ with perfect angular resolution and such that $u$ is in the center of~$D_u$.
+Then we can construct a drawing of $v$ and its light subtrees inside a disk $D$ in~$O(d(v))$ time such that the following properties hold: \begin{enumerate} \item the edge between $v$ and any light child $u \in L(v)$ is a straight-line segment that does not intersect any disk other than $D_u$; \item one or two rays that do not intersect any disk $D_u$ are reserved for drawing the heavy edges incident to $v$ or the light edge to the parent of $v$; \item any two disks $D_u$ and $D_{u'}$ for two light children $u \ne u'$ are disjoint; \item the angular resolution of $v$ is $2\pi/d(v)$; \item the angle between the two rays reserved for the heavy edges or the light parent edge is at least $2\pi/3$ and at most $4\pi/3$ (if these two rays exist); \item the disk $D$ has radius $r_v = 8^{h(T)-j} l(v)$. \end{enumerate} \end{lemma} \begin{proof} We assume that the ray $\rho_0$ for the (heavy or light) edge to the parent of $v$ is directed horizontally to the left (for the root of $T$ its unique heavy edge takes this role).
+We draw a disk $D$ with radius $r_v$ centered at $v$ and create $d(v)$ \highlight{spokes}, i.e., rays extending from $v$, that are equally spaced by an angle of $2\pi/d(v)$ and include the ray $\rho_0$.
+In order to achieve the angular resolution (property~4), every neighbor of $v$ must be placed on a distinct spoke.
 The main difficulty is that there can be child disks that are too large to place without overlap on adjacent spokes inside $D$.